skydread1/blog/README.md

 git clone https://github.com/skydread1/blog.git
 ```

-Note: I developed the app on mac, so some command might differ if you use a different OS.
+**Note**: I developed the app on a Mac, so some commands might differ if you're using a different operating system.

 ### 1. Start python env